 Goal: Our broad goal is to understand the cellular networks that signal to and from chromatin to modulate chromosome duplication.
 Since many regulatory feedback pathways are deregulated in cancer cells, the results of these studies will help our understanding of cancer biology and elucidate how both normal and cancer cells control their growth.

-Research strategy: Eukaryotic cells initiate DNA synthesis at multiple sites on each chromosome, termed replication origins.
+Eukaryotic cells start DNA synthesis at multiple sites on each chromosome, termed replication origins.
 Replication initiation events in mitotic cells proceed in a precise order and are strictly controlled by a series of cell cycle checkpoint signaling pathways (Aladjem and Redon, Nature Reviews Genetics 2017).
 These regulatory constraints, however, are often relaxed in cancer.
 Understanding the molecular events that precede DNA replication at the chromatin level is crucial if we are to fully understand cell growth.
-Critical information about this process is missing because the protein complexes that initiate chromosomal replication seem to bind to DNA indiscriminately.
-To gain a complete understanding of the DNA replication process we must resolve how these apparently non-specific DNA binding interactions between replication proteins and chromatin translate into highly coordinated replication.
+Critical information about this process is missing, however, because the proteins that form the replication machinery seem to bind to DNA indiscriminately.
+To gain a complete understanding of the chromosome duplication process we must resolve how these apparently non-specific DNA binding interactions between replication proteins and chromatin translate into highly coordinated replication.